 Painting untreated wood—whether it’s bare wood furniture, raw trim, or unfinished cabinets—takes more than just a brush and a can of paint.
-Since bare wood absorbs paint quickly, it needs proper prep work to get smooth, lasting results.
-In this post, we’ll show you how to paint untreated wood step by step, explain whether you need a primer, and cover the best ways to handle projects like painting raw wood cabinets.
-If you’re working with raw or unfinished wood for the first time, these tips will help you do it right from the beginning.
+Since bare wood absorbs paint quickly, it needs proper preparation to achieve a smooth, long-lasting finish.
+In this post, we’ll show you how to paint untreated wood, explain whether you need a primer, and cover the best methods for projects like painting raw wood cabinets.
+If you’re working with raw or unfinished wood for the first time, these tips will help you get it right from the start.

 How to Paint Untreated Wood